comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 1. List out the hypotheses for your project.
 Remember to use the structure in the chapter on [experimentation](sec:experimentation).

 2. Derive a list of interview questions that test these hypothesis.
-Remember to use the times in the chapter in [interviews](sec:interviews).
+Remember to use the tips in the chapter on [interviews](sec:interviews).

 After the studio, create test cards for your hypothesis and start interviewing, as outlined in this week's homework.